-Yes we are talking about the winner of World’s Leading Heritage Hotel, the Raj Palace in Jaipur.
-For less that 1% of the world this might be a dream list to do in their lifetime but for the rest of us it is a even-if-I-could-why-would-I list.
+Yes, we are talking about the winner of the World’s Leading Heritage Hotel, the Raj Palace in Jaipur.
+For less than 1% of the world, this might be a dream list to do in their lifetime but for the rest of us, it is an even-if-I-could-why-would-I list.

 5. The Taj Falaknuma Palace, Hyderabad